 And lastly, please include a simple text link back to this blog hop (the post, not the blog's main page) in the post(s) you link up or add a button:

 I want this blog hop to feature you as well as help each other come together to form a resource of good food ways for one another.
 In order to be featured on the weekly highlights - which includes a highlight on your post here the following week as well as tweets, facebook page "like" and posting, and being added to the Fresh Foods pinterest board - you must have a text link back or button displayed in your post or on your blog.
 If you don’t link back to this post I can’t feature you.

 Don't forget that you can become my friend via GFC by joining this site on the right side bar, and/or find me on twitter, facebook, Pinterest, and my sister site, Taste Buds.

-If you have any questions about the blog hop in general, please email me via freshfoodsbloghop (at) gmail (dot) com.
+If you have any questions about the link up in general, please email me via freshfoodsbloghop (at) gmail (dot) com.